 (3) Data coverage includes Distillery District.

-(6) Data coverage includes operational emissions of downstream leased assets (Broadview Hotel and Gladstone Hotel) since ownership.
+(5) Data coverage includes operational emissions of downstream leased assets (Broadview Hotel and Gladstone Hotel) since ownership.

-(8) Numbers represented as total headcount; not full time equivalent.
+(8) Numbers represented as total headcount, not full-time equivalent.

-(11) Includes employees at all levels.
+(11) Based on employees at all levels.

 (14) Board composition as at December 31, 2020.